Anthropic

 Customizing AnthropicStreamingChatModel

-Identical to the AnthropicChatModel
+Identical to the AnthropicChatModel, see above.

 Tools